oracle/terraform-provider-oci/website/docs/d/golden_gate_connection.html.markdown

 * `nsg_ids` - An array of Network Security Group OCIDs used to define network access for either Deployments or Connections.
 * `password_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the password is stored.
 The password Oracle GoldenGate uses to connect the associated system of the given technology.
 It must conform to the specific security requirements including length, case sensitivity, and so on.
 Note: When provided, 'password' field must not be provided.
 * `port` - The port of an endpoint usually specified for a connection.
-* `private_ip` - Deprecated: this field will be removed in future versions.
-Either specify the private IP in the connectionString or host  field, or make sure the host name is resolvable in the target VCN.
+* `private_ip` - This property is not available when creating connections.
+For existing deprecated connections having this value set, the value cannot be updated; set it to empty.

-	The private IP address of the connection's endpoint in the customer's VCN, typically a database endpoint or a big data endpoint (e.g. Kafka bootstrap server).
-In case the privateIp is provided, the subnetId must also be provided.
-In case the privateIp (and the subnetId) is not provided it is assumed the datasource is publicly accessible.
-In case the connection is accessible only privately, the lack of privateIp will result in not being able to access the connection.
+    For deprecated connections created with this field in the past, either the private IP had to be specified in the connectionString or host field, or the host name had to be resolvable in the target VCN.
 * `private_key_file_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the content of the private key file (PEM file) corresponding to the API key of the fingerprint.
 See documentation: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm Note: When provided, 'privateKeyFile' field must not be provided.
 * `private_key_passphrase_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the password for the private key file.
 Note: When provided, 'privateKeyPassphrase' field must not be provided.
 * `producer_properties` - The base64 encoded content of the producer.properties file.